-& Procurement Authority DfT & Cabinet Office
+DfT Specific Requirements for both Financial & Procurement Authority

+DfT & Cabinet Office
-Advertising Q Mayletting

 Advertising & Marketing Up To £10k DfT above £10k

 (including research) Cabinet Office Above £100k

-Consultancy expenditure Up to £20k or Over £20k or where the contracts are
+Consultancy expenditure Up to £20k or contract Over £20k or where the contracts are expected to

-(See definition of contract not expected to last longer than 9 months or
+(See definition of Consultancy not longer than 9 last longer than 9 months or existing contracts

-Consultancy and note longer than 9 existing contracts extended taking their

-especially prior to any months or total life over 9 months or extended more
+and note especially prior to any months or extended extended taking their total life over 9 months or

-continuous improvement extended less than 3 times
+continuous improvement less than 3 times. extended more than 3 times

-6Sigma etc consultancy than 3 times.
+6Sigma etc consultancy this

-this must be notified to
+must be notified to the cabinet

-the cabinet office first)
+office first)

-Non operational Property Up to £100k Operational premises exempt except for
+Non-operational Property costs Up to £100k Operational premises exempt except for the

-costs the Authority Offices and PSD York

-(Including lease changes, which requires DfT approval over £100k
+(Including lease changes, sale & Authority Offices and PSD York which requires DfT

-sale & new leases).
+new leases). approval over £100k

-DfT /Cabinet
+DfT /Cabinet Office

-Office Authority
+Authority

 ICT Over £5m or DfT / Cabinet Office

-Over £1m (per
+Over £1m (per system

-system for DfT
+for supporting DfT

-supporting

 administration

 functions)

-Recruitment All recruitment DfT
+Recruitment All recruitment above DfT

-Recluitment

-above agreed

-budgeted
+agreed budgeted

 establishment.

 All temporary

 Contingent labour

 recruitment

-Procurement of learning, This is included in the DfT Letter of
+Procurement of learning, This is included in the DfT Letter of Delegation, but

-development or training Delegation, but because THE AUTHORITY

-is a non crown NDPB it is not applicable.
+development or training because THE AUTHORITY is a non-crown NDPB it is

-Confirm on email from Andy Nicholas on
+not applicable.
+Confirm on email from Andy

-29 June 2012.
+Nicholas on 29 June 2012.

-Redundancy Cabinet Office agreement must be
+Redundancy Cabinet Office agreement must be secured BEFORE

-secured BEFORE any redundancy is

-offered to staff.
+any redundancy is offered to staff.

-Procurement Central Government Departments,
+Procurement Central Government Departments, including their

-including their Arms Length Bodies

-(ALBs), must commit volume spend and
+Arm's Length Bodies (ALBs), must commit volume

-buy from centrally sourced contracts and
+spend and buy from centrally sourced contracts

-approved frameworks for all common
+and approved frameworks for all common goods

-goods and service categories covered by
+and service categories covered by central

-central procurement strategies
+procurement strategies

-Operational excellence - Once the Shared Services strategic
+Operational excellence - Once the Shared Services strategic operating

-Shared Services operating model and plan is published,
+Shared Services model and plan is published, Departments and

-Departments and ALBs will be asked to
+ALBs will be asked to

-Develop a strategy for future delivery
+Develop a strategy for future delivery of their

-of their back office services in line with the cross government model and agree this with their HMT spending teams and Cabinet Office Operational Excellence Team.
-Departments will also be asked to spend in a way that is consistent with this Shared Services strategies, across all levels of spend.
+back office services in line with the cross

+government model and agree this with their

+HMT spending teams and Cabinet Office

+Operational Excellence Team.

+Departments will also be asked to spend in a way

+that is consistent with this Shared Services

+strategies, across all levels of spend.
 Moving Services online Digital by Default approach to all public information and services sets out standards for digital delivery across Government.
 This will be assured through the new Government Digital Service (GDS), with the authority to agree, commission, and quality to assure all government digital services.
 This approach to be implemented alongside the Government's ICT strategy and transparency agenda.
 Identity Assurance DfT and its ALBs must agree their alignment plan to the Identity Assurance Strategy with Cabinet Office when developing any on-line or digitally based transactional service; to include the technical design, the service architecture and the standard and certifications requirements.
 Major Projects The Major Projects Authority (MPA) has been set up to oversee the direction of major projects i.e. project that require HMT approval, and projects within delegated limits that are of special interest to the government.
 Strategic Supplier Management Approval by the relevant Crown Representative (CR) is needed for certain proposed spend, e.g. Crown